PurdueDualityLab/TensorFlowModels/yolo/demos/examples/android/README.md

 This example shows you how to perform TensorFlow Lite object detection using a custom model.

-* Checkout the branch 'tflite'
+* Checkout the branch 'custom_nms'
 * Run the command `python3 -m yolo.utils.export.tflite_convert`
 * The models will be created with the dataset label names packed as metadata